Common Bugs & Pests You May Find in a Basement | EarthKind

 Repellent Strategies

-• Stay Away® Pouches for Prevention: EarthKind’s Stay Away pouches can deter pests like mice, cockroaches, and spiders.
+• Stay Away® Pouches for Prevention: EarthKind’s Stay Away pouches can deter pests like mice, cockroaches, and spiders away from your home.
 Place them strategically in your basement near potential entry points, valuable items, and anywhere there are signs of pest activity.

-In summary, keeping your basement free of pests is not only a matter of comfort but also a significant aspect of home maintenance.
-To recap, here are the key steps to mitigate pest issues in your basement:
+Keeping your basement free of pests is not only a matter of comfort but also a significant aspect of home maintenance.

 EarthKind Call To Action